Instructional Programs

 Poudre Paddlers Essentials of River Canoeing

-Flatwater & Basic River Canoeing Skills (Tentative based on Covid)
+Flatwater & Basic River Canoeing Skills

+Poudre Paddler membership must be current and swimming skills necessary!
 Course is mainly for tandem canoeists, though solo boats are ok too.
+You will need your own, or borrowed, canoe, life vest, and equipment.

-Dates :
+Dates : TBD

-Instructors: Eric Hermann and Mike Koliha, maybe others
+Instructors: Eric Hermann and others

-Cost :
+Cost : TBD

 This course is an introduction to canoeing and to canoeing rivers.
 You will learn the proper paddling techniques for the bow and stern paddlers of a tandem canoe or solo techniques if you paddle alone.